-- In the following cases, the another related person can also sign Form DIR-:
+- In the following cases, another related person can also sign Form DIR-5:

-- Form DIR-5 can also be filed or digitally signed by a relation of the person if the DIN holder has passed away or has been declared as a person of unsound mind by a competent court or the person has been adjudicated as insolvent.
+- Form DIR-5 can also be filed or digitally signed by a person's relation if the DIN holder has passed away or has been declared as a person of unsound mind by a competent court or the person has been adjudicated as insolvent.

 Documents Required for Surrender of DIN

-The following documents must be filed by the applicant along with Form DIR-5 for surrender of DIN.
+The applicant must file the following documents along with Form DIR-5 for the surrender of DIN.

 Proof of Identity

-Identity proofs like Voters Identity Card/ Passport/ Driving License/ Aadhaar Card/ PAN Card must be submitted.
+Applicants must submit identity proofs like Voters Identity Card/ Passport/ Driving License/ Aadhaar Card/ PAN Card.

 Proof of Address

-Address proofs like passport, election (voter identity) card, and ration card, driving license, electricity bill, telephone bill or aadhaar card in the name of applicant.
+Address proofs like passport, election (voter identity) card, ration card, driving license, electricity bill, telephone bill, or aadhaar card in the applicant's name.

-- In case of Indian applicant, documents should not be older than 2 months from the date of filing of the eForm.
+- In the case of an Indian applicant, documents should not be older than two months from the date of filing of the eForm.

-- In case of foreign applicant, address proof should not be older than 1 year from the date of filing of the eForm.
+- In the case of a foreign applicant, address proof should not be older than one month from the date of filing of the eForm.

-In case a DIN is surrendered because a person is declared as insolvent or of unsound mind, then the court order must be attached.
-In case of surrender of DIN due to death of the person, then copy of death certificate must be attached.
+If a DIN is surrendered because a person is declared insolvent or unsound, then the court order must be attached.
+In case of surrender of DIN due to the death of the person, then a copy of the death certificate must be attached.

-In case of proofs which are in languages other than Hindi / English, the proofs should be translated in Hindi / English from professional translator carrying his details (name, signature, address) and seal.
-In the case of foreign nationals, translation done by the notary of home country is also acceptable.
+In case of proofs that are in languages other than Hindi / English, the proofs should be translated in Hindi / English from a professional translator carrying his details (name, signature, address) and seal.
+In the case of foreign nationals, translation done by the notary of the home country is also acceptable.